Org Export Reference Documentation

 The Filter System

 Filters sets are lists of functions.
-They allow to pre-process parse tree before export and to post-process output of each transcoded object or element.
+They allow to alter parse tree before export and to post-process output of each transcoded object or element.

 Each function in a set must accept three arguments: a string (or a parse tree as a special case), a symbol representing the current back-end, and the communication channel, as a plist.